hilarykathleen/GifTastic/README.md

 initial pseudocode

+Get api

-Create an array of strings saved in variable topics Get api
+Create an array of strings saved in variable topics for loop to create buttons for each element in the array button on click grab 10 static and display on browser Ajax grab giphy when clicked
-Choose a theme
-Loop appends a button for each string in an array
-On click function
-Ajax grab giphy when clicked
 Static
 Dynamic function puts button on page static giphy